Sangarshanan/talks/build-a-database/presentation.md

 ^
-First we need to figure out how to talk to our DB fun fact databases are good listeners
+First we need to figure out how to talk to our DB good for us databases are great listeners
 With our database tho, we are gonna use our friendly neighborhood terminal & do that we are gonna build a REPL